emirdur/emirdur/README.md

 ## Current Focus

 <details>
-  <summary>An intern wrote some code.
+  <summary>Someone left some code lying around.
 Let's have a look shall we?</summary>

 ```python
 class CurrentPursuits: